 A proper diet is not only essential to stay healthy but also to maintain your hair growth.
 Poor diet has an irreparable effect on your skin and hair.
 As you age, your body produces less Vitamin E, which is essential for healthy hair and skin, thereby leading to hair loss.

 3. You Use Excessive Heating Products

 Straightening or blow-drying your hair once in a while is fine.
 However, excessive curling or straightening can be excessively damaging for your hair.
 The heating treatments influence your hair follicles, resulting in loss of moisture.
 The hair shaft is damaged as a result of excessive heat leading to severe hair fall and rough hair.

 Quick Tip: Use heat protection spray when using a hairdryer or straightener

 There is a direct link between stress and hair fall.
-Lack of sleep, crazy work schedule takes a toll on your hair health.
-So, if you have excessive hair fall without any reason, you may be extremely stressed and there is a need to change your lifestyle.
+Lack of sleep and a crazy work schedule takes a toll on your hair health.
+So, if you have excessive hair fall without any reason, you may be highly stressed and there is a need to change your lifestyle.